 Physical activities and socializing

 - Try to be physically active and exercise daily.
-If you need extra motivation and support, we cannot recommend enough online sport sessions with Sporty Delight.
+We cannot recommend enough online sports sessions with Sporty Delight if you need extra motivation and support.

 - Make a meal a social experience by cooking and sharing meals with others.

-- Daily use good fats such as extra virgin olive oils, nuts, olives, avocados.
+- Use daily good fats such as good extra virgin olive oil, nuts, olives, avocados.

 - Extra virgin olive oil is the Mediterranean diet's central fat; used for all cooking needs, including roasting, sautéing, and baking.
-And, yes, you can cook with extra virgin olive oil, it is entirely safe.
-Much recent research has confirmed that extra virgin olive oil is the best and the most stable oil for cooking.
+And, yes, you can cook with extra virgin olive oil; it is entirely safe.
+Recent research has confirmed that extra virgin olive oil is the best and the most stable oil for cooking.

 - Your main meals should be around plant sources (vegetables, nuts, grains).

 - Try to eat minimally processed food.

 - Bread choice should be preferably wholegrain.